-There are four special convocations at which attendance is requested of the student body.
-These are annual events, scheduled about the same time each year and planned by a faculty Assembly Committee.
+There are three all-University convocations at which attendance is requested of the student body.
+These are annual events, scheduled about the same time each year and planned by a student-faculty Assembly Committee.

-The convocations are: the President's Convocation in the early part of the Fall semester; Founders Day Convocation in December honoring John R. Buchtel, first benefactor, and Dr. Parke R. Kolbe, first president of the municipal University; Spring Convocation, usually near Holy Week, with a religious emphasis; Honors Convocation, near the end of the Spring term, honoring outstanding students.
+The convocations are: the President's Convocation in the early part of the Fall quarter; Founders Day Convocation in January honoring John R. Buchtel, first benefactor, and Dr. Parke R. Kolbe, first president of the municipal University; and Honors Convocation, near the end of the Spring quarter, honoring outstanding students.